jiteshsaini/model_garden/README.md

 You can switch between the models using the buttons provided on Web GUI.<br>
 If you have a USB Coral Accelerator, then attach it to Raspberry Pi.
 Now you can press the button at top right corner to run the models which are compiled for it.
 Do not press this button if you haven't connected USB Coral Accelerator to Raspberry Pi.
-Otherwise the script will halt and you will have to restart it as mentioned above.
+Otherwise the script will halt and you will have to restart the script.